 Darker floors are also great for making sensory spaces more inclusive for people with visual impairments; the contrast between a dark floor and a light wall helps them map out their environment better, so they can safely explore their senses.

 If you want to create a special Dark Room, we’d recommend using dark colours on the walls to enhance the room’s sensory experience.
-Dark blue walls could quickly become galaxies filled with stars and relaxing dreams.
+For example, dark blue walls could quickly become galaxies filled with stars and relaxing dreams.
 Whilst dark green walls could become a hidden forest perfect for nature explorers.

-If you’d like any more room advice, then don’t hesitate to get in touch with a member of our sensory design team – who will be more than happy to help.
+If you’d like more room advice, don’t hesitate to get in touch with a member of our sensory design team – who will be more than happy to help.